 Political Islam cannot deliver the same results as nation state-based capitalism: Iran’s foundering and Saudi’s stagnation makes that clear.
 But it will take time for the Arab street to accept that.
 Another full generation will go by before political Islam is consigned to the dust bin.

-This article originally appeared at Geopolitics Made Super, February 10, 2016.
+This story first appeared at Geopolitics Made Super, February 10, 2016.